Control Strategies for Communicable and Non-Communicable Diseases, Certificate | Royal Tropical Institute (KIT) | Amsterdam, Netherlands

 About

-This Control Strategies for Communicable and Non-Communicable Diseases course from Royal Tropical Institute (KIT) is TropEd accredited and can be followed as a stand-alone course or as advanced module of the Master in International Health or the Master of Public Health programmes.
+This Control Strategies for Communicable and Non-Communicable Diseases course from the Royal Tropical Institute (KIT) is TropEd accredited and can be followed as a stand-alone course or as advanced module of the Master in International Health or the Master of Public Health programmes.

 Overview